Understanding Equine Protozoal Myeloencephalitis (EPM)

 • Asymmetry: Noticeable differences in muscle development and distribution on either side of the body.

-• Ataxia: Lack of coordination, which may manifest as head tilting, intermittent lameness, and poor balance.
+• Ataxia: Lack of coordination, which may show as head tilting, intermittent lameness, and poor balance.

-• Atrophy: Muscle wasting or shrinkage, which can be severe in affected horses.
+• Atrophy: Muscle wasting or shrinking, which can be severe in affected horses.

 Severe Symptoms